 We aim to deliver long-term consistent investment performance.
+In fact, in 2015 over 25 of our internal actively managed funds delivered positive returns.
 We believe that good active investment managers are best placed to deliver consistent long-term investment performance.
-For over 30 years, Zurich has been managing diversified multi-asset funds for customers throughout Ireland.
+Over the last 25 years, Zurich has been managing diversified multi-asset funds for customers throughout Ireland.
 During that period Zurich has consistently outperformed our peers.

-Source: Zurich and MoneyMate, January 2021.
-Performance figures quoted are for 01/11/1989 - 31/12/2020.
+Source: Zurich and MoneyMate, January 2016.
+Performance figures quoted are for 01/11/1989 - 01/01/2016.
 Annual management fees apply; the fund growth shown above is gross of any annual management charge.
 Returns are based on offer to offer performance and do not represent the return achieved by individual policies linked to the fund.